-We recognized fair value gains on our mortgage commitments in the first quarter of 2013 primarily due to gains on commitments to sell mortgage-related securities as a result of a decrease in prices as interest rates increased during the commitment period.
-We recognized fair value losses on our mortgage commitments in the first quarter of 2012 primarily due to losses on commitments to sell mortgage-related securities as a result of an increase in prices as interest rates decreased during the commitment period.
+We recognized fair value gains on our mortgage commitments in the second quarter and first half of 2013 primarily due to gains on commitments to sell mortgage-related securities as a result of a decrease in prices as interest rates increased during the commitment period.
+We recognized fair value losses on our mortgage commitments in the second quarter and first half of 2012 primarily due to losses on commitments to sell mortgage-related securities as a result of an increase in prices as interest rates as interest rates decreased during the commitment period.

-Trading Securities Gains, Net
+Trading Securities (Losses) Gains, Net

-Gains from our trading securities in the first quarter of 2013 were primarily driven by higher prices on Alt-A and subprime private label securities, primarily due to the narrowing of credit spreads on these securities as well as an improvement in the credit outlook of certain financial guarantors of these securities.
-Gains from trading securities in the first quarter of 2012 were primarily due to the narrowing of credit spreads on commercial mortgage-backed securities ("CMBS").
+Losses from trading securities in the second quarter of 2013 were primarily driven by lower prices on commercial mortgagebacked securities ("CMBS") due to a widening of credit spreads and higher interest rates.
+Gains from trading securities in the first half of 2013 were primarily driven by gains from higher prices on Alt-A and subprime private label securities, due to the narrowing of credit spreads on these securities as well as improvements in the credit outlook of certain financial guarantors of these securities in the first quarter of 2013.
+These gains were partially offset by the losses on CMBS in the second quarter of 2013.